recprog/Frank/README.md

 ###Frank is for you

 This theme is 100% open source and developer friendly.
-The parent theme (/frank) is under the [GNU Public License](http://www.gnu.org/copyleft/gpl.html) and the child theme (/somerandomdude) directory is under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/).
+The parent theme (/frank) is under the [GNU Public License](http://www.gnu.org/copyleft/gpl.html).

 ###Frank ain't finished